Bauddhik-Geeks/Welcome-to-Bauddhik-Geeks/README.md

 <p align="center">
   <img align="top" src="https://cdn.discordapp.com/attachments/885062668858306590/888283616046620702/Welcome_to_Bauddhik-Geeks.gif">

-Bauddhik-Geeks is a community that was created in 2020 by [Nitesh Thapliyal](https://github.com/Nitesh-thapliyal).
+**Bauddhik-Geeks** is a community that was created in 2020 by [Nitesh Thapliyal](https://github.com/Nitesh-thapliyal) ⭐.
 It is a place where all folks from different backgrounds can chill, learn and grow. 👨‍🎓
 The vision of our community is to help the student developers or professionals with the resources that will help them in their technical journey.
-In this vision of Bauddhik-Geeks there are lots of folks behind it but the special mention to those who helped in reviving the community 👨‍
+In this vision of **Bauddhik-Geeks** there are lots of folks behind it but the special mention to those who helped in reviving the community 👨‍

 ⭐ **Bauddhik-Geeks Members**